personal injury lawyers

 For example, say that your injuries and losses came to $65,000.
 The person who caused the accident has a policy with a $50,000 limit.
 Once that limit has been reached, the balance of your losses would come from your policy, up to your policy limit.
 In this case, your policy would pay $15,000.

 Of course, the payouts from this type of policy can become complicated.
 The insurer will first look to your regular auto policy for coverage before paying out anything from this add-on policy.
-Insurance companies can make it difficult to make a claim, which is why it will be in your best interest to speak with an attorney about your accident and claim.
+Insurance companies can make it difficult to make a claim, which is why it will be in your best interest to speak with an injury attorney about your accident and claim.

 Underinsured motorist insurance is not the same as uninsured motorist coverage.
 However, some insurers will sell the rider for your policy as underinsured/uninsured motorists.
 Most companies will only provide this type of coverage if you specifically ask for it when purchasing your policy.